 “Goals in writing are dreams with deadlines.”
 Brian Tracy

 Under Hobbies/Vacation/Pastimes you might want to give some thought about where you would like to vacation this year.
-It could be to enjoy the cottage at least 12 weekends, or plan a weekend getaway without the kids; or take a 2 week vacation somewhere exotic etc.
+It could be to enjoy the cottage at least 12 weekends, or plan a weekend getaway without the kids; or take a 2 week vacation somewhere exotic (assuming travel is happening) etc.

 Under Career you might set a goal of mastering certain aspects of your current role by the Fall; having a career planning meeting with your boss or HR; or developing a training plan to advance your career.